Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality / Character

 Collies are known for their gentle and friendly disposition, making them excellent family dogs.
 They get along well with children and other pets, creating a harmonious household environment.
-Collies are intelligent and have a strong herding instinct, making them great working dogs or competitors in dog sports like agility and obedience.
+Collies are intelligent and have a strong herding instinct.
+They are skilled working dogs and can compete in dog sports like agility and obedience.

-Their calm and patient nature also makes them suitable candidates for therapy or assistance work, as they can quickly form strong bonds with their handlers and provide comfort and support when needed.
+Their calm and patient nature also makes them suitable candidates for therapy or assistance work.
+They can quickly form strong bonds with their handlers and provide comfort and support when needed.

 Beautiful Rough Collies